 The Mille Lacs Indian Reservation

 Boozhoo, Aaniin, Anishinabeg-dook.
 Mino gizhigad noongoom Mandamin indizinakaz, Melanie Benjamin indigoo.
-Mr. Speaker, Members of the Band Assembly and the Judiciary, and most important, fellow Band Members of the Non-Removable Mille Lacs Band of Ojibwe.
-I am honored to speak to you today about the State of the Band.
+Mr. Speaker, Members of the Band Assembly and the Judiciary, and most important -- fellow Band members of the Non-Removable Mille Lacs Band of Ojibwe.

 Miigwech to Obisan for speaking on our behalf, so we can begin in a good way;